fkucukkara/server-sent-events/README.md

 ## ⚠️ Note

 This project uses **.NET 10 RC** which is a preview version.
 For production applications, wait for the stable release or use .NET 8/9 with manual SSE implementation.

----

-**Happy Learning! 🎉**

-If you find this helpful, please ⭐ star the repository and share it with others learning about Server-Sent Events and .NET 10!